eclipse-tractusx/tractusx-edc/docs/kit/adoption-view/page_domain_model.md

 used to define the arrangement between two parties ("consumer" and "provider").
 Regarding this arrangement, the contract passes several stages which are explained below:

-* ### Contract definition
+### Contract definition

   Contract definitions associate a policy with assets.
-A `ContractDefinition` object contains access policies, contract policies, and an asset selector which links the contract to one or more assets.
+A `ContractDefinition` object contains an access policy, a contract policy, and an asset selector which links the contract to one or more assets.

-* ### Contract offer
+### Contract offer

   The contract offer is a dynamic representation of the [`ContractDefinition`](#contract-definition) for a specific consumer and serves as protocol's data transfer object (DTO) for a particular contract negotiation.